wpidlib/WPID-Library/README.md

 ### Features to come
 - Finish unit conversion class
-- Integrate Mechanism into Chassis
-- Async motion (might happen with Mechanism integration)
 - Debug logging
 - Pace modes
-- External Encoders for Mechanism (and by extension all of chassis)
 - PID Filtering for Derrivative
-- Engage function
 - Test library importing